shivanand217/System-Design---Clean-Code/README.md

 Collection of some broad system design and clean coding concepts to adhere for becoming a better software engineer.
 Improving one day at a time.

+Open to collaborate, kindly make a pull request if you found anything wrong.

 ### Databases.

 * Lost Update